Misterio77/nix-colors/README.md

 # Nix Colors

 # What?
 This repo is designed to help with Nix(OS) theming, exposing a nix attribute set with 204+ themes to be used as you wish.
 As well as a [home-manager](https://github.com/nix-community/home-manager) module you can import to globally set your scheme across your entire configuration.
+We also include two lib functions: one for generating a stylish nix wallpaper, and another for generating a colorscheme from any image!

-It fills pretty much the same usecase of my project [flavours](https://github.com/misterio77/flavours), but for your cool reproductible Nix configurations!
+It fills pretty much the same usecase of my project [flavours](https://github.com/misterio77/flavours) (and uses it internally), but for your cool reproductible Nix configurations!

 ## What is base16?
 [Base16](https://github.com/chriskempson/base16) is a standard for defining palettes (schemes), and how each app should be themed (templates).
 For now we'll just hand you the schemes and let you handle how to use each color.
 I plan on delivering simple templates as modules soon(tm).